jonnickerson/d6tstack/README.md

 ## Installation

-We recommend using the latest version from github `pip install git+https://github.com/d6t/d6tstack.git`
+We recommend using the latest version from github `pip install git+https://github.com/d6t/d6tstack.git`.

-If you cannot install from github, use the latest published version `pip install d6tstack`.
+**Currently the pypi version is slightly outdated, best to install from github.
+If you can't run the above command, clone and install with `pip install . `** If you cannot install from github, use the latest published version `pip install d6tstack`.
 For Excel and parquet support, install `d6tstack[xls]` and `d6tstack[parquet]`.
 Certain database specific function require packages which you will be prompted for as you use them.

 ## Documentation